-CTO and Co-founder at Stealth Labs
+CTO and Co-founder at Absentia Labs

 I worked as a senior AI researcher at Speechify, where I focused on developing state-of-the-art speech synthesis and natural language processing systems.
 My work involved leading research projects, and collaborating with cross-functional teams.